ewen-lbh/ffcss/README.md

 If `THEME_NAME` is of the form `NAME`:

-- It'll download the zip file at the URL found in this repo's `themes.yaml`  file
+- It'll download the zip file at the URL found in this repo's `themes/*.yaml`  files

 And if `THEME_NAME` is an URL:

 - It'll download the zip file at `THEME_NAME`

 Some config keys need to be changed before applying a theme. `toolkit.legacyUserProfileCustomizations.stylesheets` must be set to `true` for _all_ themes, but most require their own extra config keys.
-Those can be set in the project's `ffcss.yaml`, but, don't worry, if the theme you use do not include a `ffcss.yaml` file, it might be in this repository's `themes.yaml`,
+Those can be set in the project's `ffcss.yaml`, but, don't worry, if the theme you use do not include a `ffcss.yaml` file, it might be in this repository's `themes/*.yaml` files

 ### The `config` command